qmadari/PyAmsSerial/README.md

 # PyAmsSerial
-Python library for controlling VU-AMS (5fs) via IR to USB cable (serial infrared spacelabs cable)
+Python library for controlling VU-AMS (5FS) via IR to USB cable (serial infrared spacelabs cable) for use with Windows.